-Intro to rclone
+Intro to Rclone

 The other day, as I was looking for a way to keep Vivaldi in sync across my devices, I stumbled onto a paid product which syncs a local directory with a remote one on one of a few cloud providers.
 My main ones I like to use are Dropbox, Google Drive, and MediaFire, but I would like to be able to use S3 and other more robust options for when I start scaling up in my storage needs.
 The problem was that this paid product had a high price tag, showed up in forum spam (and I don’t want to encourage that method of marketing), and it only worked with a handful of providers.
 It did not support Google Drive, for instance.